 Ono’s favoured local pleasure district was for the soldier, the right-wing Imperialist.
 It was more a group of bars than a real Floating World.
-Still a place to drink and enjoy, but centred around a militaristic, Imperial aesthetic.
-So, it remains acceptable to the Emperor and his Committees.
+Still a place to drink and relax, but centred around a militaristic, Imperial aesthetic.
+So, it remained acceptable to the Emperor and his Committees.

 “It is perhaps as well that that little world has passed away and will not be returning.” – Masuji Ono